 The Muhammad Ali scholarship awards up to $7000 to students with demonstrated financial need.
 You must complete the Free Application for Federal Student Aid (FAFSA) and be enrolled full time to be eligible.

-The Heartland scholarship starting fall 2020 is open to residents of Alabama, Georgia, Illinois, Indiana, Iowa, Michigan, Missouri, Ohio, Tennessee, Virginia and West Virginia can enroll and reside at Spalding University at a reduced rate*.
+The Heartland scholarship starting fall 2020 is open to residents of Alabama, Georgia, Illinois, Indiana, Iowa, Maryland, Michigan, Missouri, Ohio, Tennessee, Virginia, Washington DC and West Virginia can enroll and reside at Spalding University at a reduced rate*.
 Eligible Heartland Scholars attending Spalding University will receive a 10 percent reduction in their tuition, room and board.
 Recipients must apply for admission by May 1, attend full-time and live on campus.

 *Other non-Kentucky residents may be considered for the Heartland Scholarship.
 Please email our admissions office for more information.